San Diego Zoo: Outback

 A new Australian Outback area, nicknamed "Koalafornia", opened in May 2013.
-The San Diego Zoo has the largest Koala colony outside of Australia.
+The San Diego Zoo has over 40 koalas, the largest number in any zoo outside of Australia and the largest collection of Australian wildlife in America.
 It has twice as much exhibit space for koalas, including more outdoor enclosures based on a realization that koalas need sun exposure for their health.

-The new area includes other Australian marsupials, such as brush-tailed bettongs, parma wallabies, as well as Australasian birds, such as kagus, laughing kookaburras, blue-faced honeyeaters, common emerald doves, fawn-breasted bowerbirds, metallic starlings, masked lapwings, Gouldian finches and palm cockatoos.
+The new area includes other Australian marsupials, such as parma wallabies, brush tailed bettongs, Goodfellow's tree-kangaroos, common ringtail possums, & short-beaked echidnas, though they are monotremes as well as Australasian birds, such as kagus, laughing kookaburras, blue-faced honeyeaters, common emerald doves, fawn-breasted bowerbirds, metallic starlings, masked lapwings, Gouldian finches and palm cockatoos.
 Since October 2013, the exhibit also houses Tasmanian devils, the first American zoo to do so; the animals are now kept in half a dozen zoos in the Americas as part of the Australian government's Save the Tasmanian Devil Program.

 Africa Rocks

 Conrad Prebys's Africa Rocks highlights the biodiversity of Africa.
 The exhibit opened on July 1, 2017, but was not completed until December 6, 2017.
 The exhibit cost US$60 million to construct.
 The money was donated to the zoo by 3,800 donors.
 Africa Rocks replaced Dog and Cat Canyon, which featured grottos that were built in the 1930s.

 The exhibit features the following six habitats: